Updated: Apr 26

 This Pranayama purifies, rejuvenates, and invigorates the mind and body.
 When you practice this breath, visualize your skull filling with a bright light.

 Kapalabhati is a more complex breathing technique, here you will find additional information to add to what we already learned in class together, or you may have learned with a different teacher.
+Click on video Kapalabhati for a complete instructional and practice video.

 This cleansing breath can help you not only release stress and toxins from the mind and body, it can also help release negative emotions, shake off sluggishness, and energize your entire body.